“Great parents raise their children to value people for what they have in their hearts, not in their pockets…” ~

-Great parents encourage their children to honor their authenticity and their uniqueness.
-To stay true to themselves at all times and to never trim themselves to suit everybody, even if that means “offending” those around them.
+They encourage their children to honor their authenticity and uniqueness.
+To stay true to themselves at all times and to never trim themselves to suit those around them – even if that means “offending” some people.

 “To be yourself in a world that is constantly trying to make you something else is the greatest accomplishment.” ~ Ralph Waldo Emerson

-12. Great parents make their children aware of the fact that all life is an experiment.
-And that the more experiments they make, the better.
+12. Great parents help their children see that all life is an experiment.

-13. They teach their children to listen to the teachings of their Soul.
+13. Great parents encourage their children to seek the wisdom of their Soul.